 For example, bar charts work well for comparing sales across regions, while line charts are ideal for tracking monthly revenue trends.
 Scatter plots, on the other hand, are perfect for identifying correlations between variables.
 Always match the chart type to the nature of your data and the story you want to tell.

 Note: Avoid using overly complex charts unless absolutely necessary.
-Simplicity in visualization helps users grasp insights faster.
+Simplicity in visualization helps users in Malaysia grasp insights faster.

 Color plays a crucial role in dashboard design, as it enhances visual appeal and helps guide users' attention to key areas of the data.
 However, improper use of color can lead to confusion or misinterpretation, which is why it's important to apply color strategically.